 - Take squares 1/4 of the size of the ones you used for the star.
 On them, write those things for which you feel grateful.
 Blintz-fold them (all corners to the center).
 Insert these gratitude notes at the center of each star, and place the stars on your holiday tree.

-In a coming blog post I will show some other ideas to enhance the star by adding inserts.
-In the mean time, I invite you to experiment making up some and having fun with them.
+In this blog post, you will learn some other ideas to enhance the star by adding inserts.
+I invite you to experiment with making up some and having fun with them.

-. . . . .
+. . . . . . .